-Her short film "Divided City," chronicling the debate surrounding Confederate-era monuments in New Orleans, premiered at the New Orleans Film Festival.
+Her short film "Divided City," chronicling the debate surrounding Confederate-era monuments in New Orleans, was broadcast nationwide on PBS' Reel South series in April 2018 and was recently shortlisted for Best Short Documentary by the IDA.
 Her short film, "Just A Dog" premiered at Hot Docs in May 2016 and debuted online on The Nation in July 2016.
 Andy's debut feature length documentary, "Florence, Arizona" premiered at DOC NYC in November 2014.
 Andy edited the CNN documentary film, "Fresh Dressed," and co-edited the Netflix documentary, "Hot Girls Wanted," both of which premiered at the Sundance Film Festival in January 2015.
 She was an editor and an associate producer on Participant Media’s documentary, “A Place at the Table,” directed by Kristi Jacobson and Lori Silverbush, which premiered at the Sundance Film Festival in January 2012 and was released nationwide by Magnolia Pictures in March 2013.

 Andy graduated magna cum laude from the University of Pennsylvania.
 She loves lakes, karaoke, sneakers, national parks, presidential libraries, and daily walks in Fort Greene park with her partner and their dog, Renny.